Counseling is not an easy job. It looks noble but can be depressing. Still, there are people willing to do the job. But are they happy?

 Another thing I have learned in my – admittedly short – career as a psychologist is that self-care is essential.
 I’m quick to repeat the familiar flight safety instruction to my students and clients (“Put the oxygen mask on yourself first and then help others”), but over time, I’ve realized the value of this advice in the context of my own career.

 It should go without saying that self-care is important for everyone, but even more so for professions like this.
 You cannot pour from an empty cup and not only is an overworked and stressed psychologist an unhappy psychologist, but they are also liable to make mistakes in their work.

 A part of self-care is definitely having a good work-life balance.
 Having fulfilling hobbies and nurturing your personal relationships promotes happiness.
 Knowing how to close both the physical and metaphorical door after your workday is an important part of thriving as a psychologist.

 Another important part of the psychologist self-care package is supervision.
 Not only is some form of supervision required in most countries, I know first-hand how helpful it can be.

 For most of my career, I have participated in group supervisions, which are perfect for making you feel less alone.
 Knowing that other professionals have the same questions and concerns worked wonders on my imposter syndrome.

 Individual supervision sessions provide a similar, yet distinct feeling of being understood and validated, while also helping me work through difficult cases that have been weighing on my mind.

-All of this contributes towards my professional competency and personal happiness derived from succeeding from my job.
+All of this contributes towards my professional competency and personal happiness derived from succeeding in my job.

 Mindfulness is quite a universal self-care technique that everyone can benefit from and psychologists are no exception.
 A 2007 article reports that teaching mindfulness-based stress reduction to mental health professionals in training significantly decreases stress and negative affect, and increases positive affect and self-compassion.